Australian Open Fast Facts

 Most successive singles wins - Roy Emerson (five) 1963-1967 and Margaret Court (seven) 1960-1966

-Most singles titles overall - Roy Emerson (six) and Margaret Court (11)
+Most singles titles overall - Roy Emerson (six), Roger Federer (six) and Novak Djokovic (six); Margaret Court (11)

 Timeline: